NICE guideline review

 The National Institute for Health and Care Excellence (NICE) provide national guidance on treatments and care for people using the NHS in England and Wales.
 In September 2017, NICE announced a full review of its guideline for M.E., following consultation with stakeholders including Action for M.E.

-NICE published the draft NICE guideline for M.E. on Tuesday 10 November 2020, giving registered stakeholders (including Action for M.E.) six weeks to respond.
-We reviewed the guideline in detail, producing summaries (see below) so that people with M.E. can more easily understand what is being proposed, and surveyed more than 1,500 children, young people and adults with M.E., along with their carers, families and professionals, to inform our response to the consultation, submitted on Tuesday 22 December 2020.
+Registered stakeholders (including Action for M.E.) were given six weeks to respond.
+We reviewed the guideline in detail, producing summaries (see below) so that people with M.E. can more easily understand what is being proposed, and surveyed more than 1,500 children, young people and adults with M.E., along with their carers, families and professionals, to inform our response to the consultation, submitted in December 2020.
 Read an overview here.

 Draft guideline summaries